adi-075/adi-075/README.md

-- 👀 Hi, I’m @adi-075
+- 👀 Hi, I’m @adi-075.
-- 👋 I’m a student and I'm interested in C++ & Python
+- 👋 I’m a student and I'm interested in C++, Javascript, and Python.
 - 👉🏻 I’m currently learning C++
-- 👻 I’m looking to collaborate on C++ Projects
+- 👻 I’m looking to collaborate on C++ Projects.
 - 🔥 I use arch, btw.

 <!---